vuesion/vuesion/docs/introduction.md

 This is an ever-evolving project, if you want to help or you have an idea how to improve this project - **feel free to file an [issue](https://github.com/vuesion/vuesion/issues)**

-## Why not vue-cli or nuxt.js ?

-This boilerplate is opinionated, aiming to educate and empower users to essentially configure their own framework, ideally suited to their needs.
-It also includes as few libraries as possible to keep you flexible and to enable you to implement every product requirement that comes down the road.

-Use cases for this boilerplate:

-- The requirements for the product might change and you want to maintain maximum flexibility and control.
-- You'd like to focus on developing skills that will transfer across any Vue project.
-- You're working in a large team, so you need tooling to help everyone avoid common mistakes, write in a consistent style, and avoid bikeshedding in PRs.